Continuous water quality measurement

 Image: Installation for Heineken of Protoc TOC analsyers pre-installed by PPM

-Water received from a local water authority or abstracted from a river / site borehole often needs to be monitored to ensure it meets water quality standards and has not been contaminated.
-The Protoc Total organic Carbon (TOC) analyser has been installed at multiple Drink Manufacturers to continuously monitor towns water for organic loading which can taint the taste of make-up water.
+Water received from a local water authority or abstracted from a river / site borehole often needs to be monitored to ensure it meets stringent water quality standards and has not been contaminated.
+The Protoc Total Organic Carbon (TOC) analyser has been installed at multiple drink manufacturers to continuously monitor towns water for organic loading which can taint the taste of make-up water.
 In addition to the Protoc TOC analyser, the Proam ammonia monitor has also been installed at Distilleries abstracting river water, to ensure water quality has not been affected by ingress of pollutants such as sewage.

 Cleaning In Place (CIP)

-The integration of pH and conductivity instrumentation to monitor and control the “Cleaning In Place” process and recover wash water containing acids and alkalis, is well established in the food and beverage sector.
-The use of pH meters to control dosing of acid and bases is also advantageous.
+The integration of pH and conductivity instrumentation to monitor and control the “Cleaning In Place” process and recover wash-water containing acids and alkalis, is well established in the food and beverage sector.
+The use of pH meters to accurately control dosing of acid and bases is also advantageous.

 Product Loss Monitoring

-The integration of continuous water quality monitoring in production areas can be used to identify product loss in real time.
+The integration of continuous monitoring in production areas can be used to identify product loss in real time.
 Instrumentation to monitor drains within bottling plants, after fermenters and post CIP has been used to identify when product loss has occurred.
-Events can be alarmed in real time by instruments such as the Protoc Total organic Carbon analyser, so corrective action can be immediately taken.
+Events can be alarmed in real-time by instruments such as the Protoc Total Organic Carbon analyser, so corrective action can be immediately taken.